-Submission of the IDP
+Submission of the LLP

-Work on the IDP begins during Leadership orientation and must be completed and approved by the end of the participant's second semester in the program and usually before registering for LEAD636 (Issues in Leadership Foundations), LEAD637 (Issues in Research), and LEAD638 (Issues in Leadership Theory).
-During the development, the regional learning group will review the IDP.
+Work on the LLP begins during Leadership orientation and must be completed and approved by the end of the participant's second semester in the program and usually before registering for LEAD636 (Issues in Leadership Foundations), LEAD637 (Issues in Research), and LEAD638 (Issues in Leadership Theory).
+During the development of the LLP, the leadership and learning group will review the contents.
 Simultaneously, the participant may confer with their advisor.
 After submission to the advisor, the faculty will form the Program Team by assigning a second faculty member.
 This team may offer additional feedback for further revisions prior to approval.
-Figure 1 illustrates a process whereby the IDP can be consolidated into major sections for review, with an explanation following.
+Figure 1 illustrates a process whereby the LLP can be consolidated into major sections for review, with an explanation following.

-Figure 1.
-The writing of the IDP is a recursive process going from part to whole and back to part again.
-The broken line represents continuous connection between participant and advisor, or participant and regional learning group, whereas the unbroken line represents a flow of activities.

-The participant submits the final IDP document to the advisor, who secures the required signatures from the Program Team and Program Coordinator.
+Figure 1 (previous page).
+The writing of the LLP is a recursive process going from part to whole and back to part again.
+The broken line represents continuous connection between participant and advisor, or participant and leadership and learning group, whereas the unbroken line represents a flow of activities.
+The participant submits the final LLP document to the advisor, who secures the required signatures from the Program Team and Program Coordinator.

-Changes to an Approved IDP
+Changes to an Approved LLP

-The Leadership faculty recognizes that unforeseen opportunities and circumstances may occur after a participant has an approved IDP.
-Additional experiences that strengthen the competencies and focus in the program may be included in the portfolio without changing the IDP on file.
-However, deletions of items in an approved IDP and changes in a participant's program focus must be approved by the advisor.
+The Leadership faculty recognizes that unforeseen opportunities and circumstances may occur after a participant has an approved LLP.
+Additional experiences that strengthen the competencies and focus in the program may be included in the portfolio without changing the LLP on file.
+However, deletions of items in an approved LLP and changes in a participant's program focus must be approved by the advisor.
 Should there be substantive changes, it will be the discretion of the advisor to require a review by the Program Team.
-If approved, the revision will be attached to the participant's original IDP on file.
-Additionally, changes in Part III of the IDP (the formal course plan required by the Graduate Programs Office) must also be submitted to the Leadership office so that a "Change of Course Plan" form can be submitted to the Graduate Programs office.
+If approved, the revision will be attached to the participant's original LLP on file.
+Additionally, changes in Part III of the LLP (the formal course plan required by the Graduate Programs Office) must also be submitted to the Leadership office so that a "Change of Course Plan" form can be submitted to the Graduate Programs office.
 The course plan and registered credits must match at the time of graduation.

-IDP Requirements
+LLP Requirements